clausehound/clausehound-blog/content/blog/blog-bite-what-are-the-effects-of-intellectual-property-law-as-it-relates-to-google-glass-technology/index.md

 author: alina@clausehound.com
 tags: ["Intellectual Property","Technology","Trademark Registration","IP Transfer","Blog Bites","Mondaq","UK"]
 date: 2014-09-04 18:00:18
-description: "This article posted on our partner site Mondaq.com discusses the implications of the use of recognized trademarked goods by Google Glass software for the purpose of triggering ad popups in augmented..."
+description: "This article posted on our partner site Mondaq.com discusses the implications of the use of recognized trademarked goods by Google Glass software for the purpose of triggering ad popups in augmented reality."
 ---

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/x/331522/Trademark/How+Does+IP+Law+Affect+The+Technology+In+Google+Glass) discusses the implications of the use of recognized trademarked goods by Google Glass software for the purpose of triggering ad popups in augmented reality.